splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure-connect.rst

 .. _azure-connect:

 **************************************************************
-Connect to Azure: Guided install and other options
+Connect to Azure: Guided setup and other options
 **************************************************************

 .. meta::